wisniewski94/llemonstack/docs/NOTES.md

 **Code:**

+- [ ] Configure LiteLLM to use LOCAL_LLM provider if configured in env

 - [x] Disable supabase-analytics, it eats memory and CPU & is not needed

 - [x] Move supabase volumes to ./volumes to make backup easier and protect against .repos deletion